bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

   - can create a simple model, with a simple search based on one neighborhood
   - knows how modeling is organized (variables, invariants, constraints)
-  - knows where to find invariants and their documentation
+  - knows where to find invariants and constraints

 * Level 2: Advanced CBLS Modeler